Alfred McCormack

-Colonel Alfred McCormack, CBE (1901-1956), was a trained attorney of Cravath, Swaine & Moore who during and after World War II served in the US Military Intelligence Service, where he proved crucial in developing military analysis of cryptographic intercepts in Operation Magic.
+Colonel Alfred McCormack, CBE (1901–1956), was a trained attorney of Cravath, Swaine & Moore who during and after World War II served in the US Military Intelligence Service, where he proved crucial in developing military analysis of cryptographic intercepts in Operation Magic.

 Background

 Alfred T. McCormack was born on January 13, 1901, in Brooklyn, New York.
-In 1921, he graduated Phi Beta Kappa from Princeton University and in 1925 received a law degree from Columbia University in 1921.
+In 1921, he graduated Phi Beta Kappa from Princeton University and in 1925 received a law degree from Columbia University.

 Career

 In 1926, McCormack clerked for Supreme Court Justice Harlan Fiske Stone.
 Later that year, he joined a Wall Street law firm of Cravath, de Gersdorff, Swaine and Wood (whose name became Cravath, Swaine & Moore in 1944), where he became a partner in 1935.

+In January 1942, five weeks after the Japanese attack on Pearl Harbor, Secretary of War Henry Stimson tapped McCormack to head up a new intelligence branch whose central purpose was to collect, digest, and swiftly disseminate deciphered code messages from the enemy, principally Germany and Japan.
+Stimson was convinced that all of the necessary information to anticipate, and even prevent, the attack on Pearl Harbor had been in American hands, but that the military intelligence system had failed to analyze or use it properly.

+This information was the work product of Operation Magic, the enemy message traffic decryption program.
+McCormack immediately put in place an entirely new system for interpreting and distributing intercepted communications to the departments that needed them.